What is the Minimum Wage?

 However, there were opposing views regarding the minimum wage.
 Opponents argue that it would increase poverty and unemployment since it would be hard for low-wage workers to find work.
 Contrary to that, supporters say that it improves workers’ living standards, reduces inequality, and boosts employee morale.

-Why Knowing the Minimum Wage Important?
+Why is Understanding the Minimum Wage Important?

 Small-to-Medium Businesses and Enterprises are challenged with federal compliance regulations.
 According to a survey conducted, 42% of companies are unsure and uncertain about their compliance management practices.
 Most of the time, Human Resource personnel are the ones who shoulder the struggles of managing their company’s compliance.
 In most cases, HR departments are understaffed and lack resources.
 It would take a toll on them to keep up with the local regulations’ rapid changes, such as tax, payroll, employee benefits, and minimum wage increases.

-The Breakdown of the countries with the highest minimum wage for 2021
+The breakdown of the countries with the highest minimum wage for 2021

 At the first spot, Luxembourg obtains the highest minimum wage around the world at $13.78 per hour.
 In fact, there was a 20% increase for skilled workers (ages 18 and above).
 While for the adolescent workers, there was a decrease by 20-25%.
 The rise in the minimum wage was due to the fall in the consumer price index.